BLUE, PINK, GRAY, VIOLET & MORE

 5. BENJAMIN MOORE CHELSEA GRAY

 If you’re looking for a gray with a bit more meat on its bones, look no further than Chelsea Gray.
-This is a SOLID charcoal gray paint colour, and while you wouldn’t know it, it’s even slightly warm.
+This is a SOLID charcoal gray paint color, and while you wouldn’t know it, it’s even slightly warm.
 It also has a slight green undertone that doesn’t always show up to the party.
-A colour like this also makes for an AWESOME feature wall!
+A color like this also makes for an AWESOME feature wall!